gaborvecsei/usage-tracker.nvim/README.md

 ## Know issues

 These are some of the issues I found when using the plugin.
-Bughunters are always welcome to check on these. 🤗
+Bug hunters are always welcome to check on these. 🤗

 - Local data does not match up with the telemetry DB 100%
 - Some items in the visit logs are not "closed" - there is no exit time